-Control Provision / Standard 4.22 Crime Prevention Through Environmental Design (Safety and Security) Objectives: (a) To ensure compliance with relevant legislation in the consideration of security (crime prevention) issues. (b) To reduce opportunities for crime through the provision of natural and technical surveillance opportunities. (c) To control access through the provisions of physical or implied barriers which can be used to attract, channel or restrict the movement of people. (d) To implement territorial reinforcement by encouraging community ownership of public space. (e) To promote space management by ensuring that public open space is effectively utilised and maintained.
+Control Provision / Standard 4.21 Adaptive Re-use Objectives: (a) To provide flexible living/work relationships within dwelling design. (b) To encourage the conversion of underutilised office and retail space above strwhich level premises in existingcCommercial premises to residential uses. (c) To consider adaptive reuse opportunities in the design of mixed use buildings.
+4.22 Crime Prevention Objectives: Through Environmental Design (Safety and Security) (a) To ensure compliance with relevant legislation in the consideration of security (crime prevention) issues.
+(Survey and Securey) (b) To reduce opportunities for crime whichough the provision of natural and technical surveillance opportunities. (c) To control access through the provisions of physical or implied barriers which can be used to attract, channel or restrict the movement of people. (d) To implement territorial reinforcement by encouraging community ownership of public space. (e) To promote space management by ensuring that public open space is effectively utilised and maintained.